lyuanh0/CSCI-310-Project-2/README.md

 ### Feature 5 Journal: Li Yuan (LYH)
 - LLM was set up so far
 - kinda got llm working with journal variables/functions
-- kinda got entries to be able to display
+- kinda got entries to be able to display with search bar

 ## Latest Updates on Commits
 10/26 LYH: updated journal activity to get UI with entries with RecycleView & got rid of journal-related functions within LLM client file
 10/22 LYH: Set up the LLM inference for the journal